KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 .. figure:: media/image018.png

    Setting Alias example
  Once renamed changed are applied and you can see it in the below image.
+Remember always to press *Save*

 .. figure:: media/image019.png